Force over Distance: Chapter 16

 “How so?”
 Young asked.

-“Well, the syntax he’s got on this thing is Ancient, but if I’m parsing this correctly, I think he’s using a variation of recursion theory to define himself as a set with a high degree of unsolvability.
+“Well, the syntax he’s got on this thing is Ancient, but, if I’m parsing this correctly, I think he’s using a variation of recursion theory to define himself as a set with a high degree of unsolvability?
 That’s—well, that is hot.”

 “Damn it, Eli,” Young growled.
 “Help me out here.”

 Eli shrugged.
 “I just wanted to give you a sense of it.
 What this allows him to do is interrogate Destiny, in the computational sense, without the reverse being true.
-Meaning the information used to build the interface between them would’ve been provided by Rush himself.
-What the neural basis is for that, I don't know, but I'd guess it was some unconscious or semiconscious process, detected by the electrodes built into the chair.”
+Meaning the information used to build the interface would’ve been provided by Rush himself.
+What the neural basis is for that, I don't know, but I’d guess it was some unconscious or semiconscious process, detected by the electrodes built into the chair.”

 “So he made a dream interface, then?”
 Young asked.